 Pet odors and smoke smell in the air

 - Change your old light bulbs: This tip may seem a bit strange, but it could really provide an impact.
 Diffusers fill the air with good scents, while basic light bulbs that have a smoke layer can emit smells into your home every time you turn the light on.
-Bonus tip: When you switch out bulbs, take an Eco-friendly home approach by using LED’s or fluorescent bulbs.
+Bonus tip: When you switch out bulbs, take an Eco-friendly home approach by using LED or fluorescent bulbs.

 - Steam clean: If you’ve tried several things above and still smell a stench, look at steam cleaning your furniture.
-Most carpet cleaning companies have an upholstery service where they can do quickly and affordably.
+Most carpet cleaning companies have an upholstery service where they can do it quickly and affordably.

-- Fireplace clean up: After many years of use, houses that have a fireplace can begin to smell aged or musty.
+- Fireplace clean up: After many years of use, homes that have a fireplace can begin to smell aged or musty.
 Like the Magic Eraser for your walls, you can order fireplace soot erasers online or at a local home improvement store.

 - Invest in an air purifier: As a preventative method to masking pet or smoke smells, an air purifier can help all around.
-It removes dust particles, pollen, and odors from the interior of your home, while using a filtration system to put clean air back into your home.
+It removes dust particles, pollen, and odors from the interior of your home while using a filtration system to put clean air back into your home.

 - Cut up some apples: That’s right, get a few red apples from the store, cut them in half and place skin-side down in your vehicle.
 Keep the windows up for a few hours.
 At first smell, you may not be too impressed, but give the apples some time to soak up those odors.